Haimov1/Haimov1/README.md

 # 💫 About Me:
- 🙋🏽‍♂️ I'm Yuval Haimov.<br>
+👋 I'm Yuval Haimov.
-🔭 I'm currently searching for a job as a Junior Full Stack / Backend / Frontend Developer.<br>
+👀 I'm searching for a job as a Junior Full Stack / Backend / Frontend Developer.
+📫 You can reach me at Haimov1999@gmail.com or by phone at 054-2347732.
-🌱 I'm finished Full Stack course on John Bryce College.
+🌱 I completed a Full Stack course at John Bryce college.
+During the course, I developed several projects using new and advanced technologies, such as:

 ## 🌐 Socials: